boltops-tools/aws-mfa-secure/README.md

 ### Use aws cli like normal

-Call `aws` command like you normally would:
+Call `aws` command like you usually would:

     aws s3 ls